 Education:

-B.S. in Psychology and Human Health from University of California, San Diego (UCSD)
+B.S.
+Psychology from the University of Oregon

 Memberships/Affiliations:

-Asian American Psychological Association
+American Psychological Association (APA)

 Research: